ritesh/blog-source/content/about.md

 ***

-This blog uses the [Hugo](https://gohugo.io) static site generator with the [yinyang](https://themes.gohugo.io/hugo-theme-yinyang/) theme.
+This blog uses the [Hugo](https://gohugo.io) static site generator with a forked version of the [yinyang](https://github.com/ritesh/hugo-theme-yinyang) theme.